rameysar/OpenLayersZoom/README.md

 Troubleshooting
 ---------------

-See online [OpenLayers Zoom issues] page on GitHub.
+See online issues on the [plugin issues] page on GitHub.

 License